Tax Debt Relief: What to Do if You Can’t Pay Your Taxes

 What is tax debt relief?

 There are two major costs associated with not paying your taxes on time: interest and penalties.
-And if you decide to create a repayment plan through the IRS, you could owe additional fees.
+If you decide to create a repayment plan through the IRS, you could owe additional fees.
 You can see details on those fees, such as failure-to-pay penalties, on the IRS website.

 Short-term and long-term installment agreements

-Entering a payment plan helps you avoid wage garnishments, levies and other collection actions.
-And while interest and penalties will accrue until the balance is paid, your failure-to-pay penalty will be cut in half, from 0.5% monthly to 0.25% monthly.
+Entering a payment plan can help you avoid wage garnishments, levies and other collection actions.
+Although interest and penalties will accrue until the balance is paid, your failure-to-pay penalty will be cut in half, from 0.5% monthly to 0.25% monthly.

 Note: Additional fees may apply if paying by card